Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

 Spiking neuron models are mathematical descriptions of specific cells in the nervous system.
 They are the basic building blocks of SNNs.
-Two commonly-used spiking neuron models are the TLIF and the TSRM~\cite{maass2001pulsed}.
-In this section, we introduce the TSRM and transform it to a location spiking neuron model -- the LSRM.
+In this section, we first introduce the mechanisms of existing spiking neuron models -- the TSRM and the TLIF.
+To enrich their representative abilities, we transform them into location spiking neuron models -- the LSRM and the LLIF.

 In the TSRM, the temporal recurrent neuronal dynamics of neuron $i$ are described by its membrane potential $u_i(t)$.
-When $u_i(t)$ exceeds a predefined threshold $\vartheta$ at the firing time $t_i^{(f)}$, the neuron $i$ will generate a spike.
+When $u_i(t)$ exceeds a predefined threshold $u_{th}$ at the firing time $t_i^{(f)}$, the neuron $i$ will generate a spike.
 The set of all firing times of neuron $i$ is denoted by

 where $t_i^{(n)}$ is the most recent spike time $t_i^{(f)}<t$.
 The value of $u_i(t)$ is governed by two different spike response processes: